F.A.Q. / ANSWER CENTER

 - We also do pesticide testing for $99.00/sample – just request it on the form in the Description section.

 04. If you’re wondering WHERE TO SEND THE SAMPLE, it’s on the Sample Requisition Form.
 We are Wonderland Labs, 770 Sycamore Ave #493, Vista, CA 92081.
 (That’s our PO Box for new clients.
-Return clients get our actual street address.)
+Return clients get our actual street address – JUST ASK!)

-THEN, STEP 2 IS TO WAIT FOR US TO RECEIVE YOUR MATERIAL, CREATE YOUR LOGIN AND CLIENT DASHBOARD, SEND YOUR LOGIN DETAILS, AND THEN ISSUE YOUR INVOICE, WHICH WILL BE AVAILABLE ON YOUR CLIENT DASHBOARD.
+THEN, PART 2 IS TO WAIT FOR US TO RECEIVE YOUR MATERIAL, CREATE YOUR LOGIN AND CLIENT DASHBOARD, AND SEND YOUR LOGIN DETAILS.
+IF YOU HAVEN’T INCLUDED PAYMENT, WE WILL THEN ISSUE YOUR INVOICE, WHICH WILL BE AVAILABLE ON YOUR CLIENT DASHBOARD.
+TESTING CANNOT START WITHOUT PAYMENT UNLESS YOU’RE HAVE VIP STATUS.

 07. If you’re wondering WHEN AND HOW TO PAY US, please read the “HOW DO I PAY YOU?”
 FAQ on this page.
-You can send your payment with your samples as well.
-This does speed up the process, and your invoice will simply show as PAID when we issue it.
+YOU CAN SEND YOUR PAYMENT WITH YOUR SAMPLE AS WELL TO GREATLY SPEED UP the process.
+Your invoice will be PAID when we issue it.

 ONCE YOU GET YOUR INVOICE, YOU NEED TO SEND PAYMENT EVIDENCE OR YOUR ACTUAL PAYMENT, ALERTING US HOW AND WHEN YOU PAID.
 PAYMENT EVIDENCE IS A SCREENSHOT OF YOUR ELECTRONIC TRANSFER, OR A PICTURE OF YOUR SIGNED PAPER CHECK AND THE ENVELOPE IT’S BEING SENT IN, ETC. SEND THAT TO INFO@WONDERLAND-LABS.COM.